tikv/website/content/blog/tikv-4.0-ga.md

 *   **TLS in the HTTP (status) port**

-TiKV 4.0 supports TLS in the HTTP (status) port and dynamically updates the certificate online, making it safe to fetch TiKV’s internal status through the HTTP port.
+TiKV 4.0 supports TLS in the HTTP (status) port and dynamically updates the certificate online, making it safer to fetch TiKV’s internal status through the HTTP port.

 # What’s next

-Going GA means that TiKV 4.0 is ready for usage in production environments, but there is still much more to come for us.
-We’d love to listen to feature requests from the community.
+Going GA means that TiKV 4.0 is ready for use in production environments.
+There is still much more to come for us.
+We’re planning future versions of TiKV, and we'd love to hear feature requests from the community.
 Currently, the best way to make feature requests is to [open an issue](https://github.com/tikv/tikv/issues/new?template=feature-request.md) on GitHub.
-The TiKV team will surely take that information to heart when driving this project forward.
+The TiKV team will surely take that information to heart as we drive the project forward.

-# Collaborate with TiKV Community
+# Collaborate with the TiKV Community

 Most importantly, we’d like to thank our contributors who helped with this release.
 Whether you were a returning contributor or one of the many new folks we welcomed, thank you!